-The Schools Risk Register is reviewed and updated on an annual basis by the Governing Body.
+The Schools Risk Register is reviewed and updated on an annual basis by the board of trustees.
 The financial procedures manual sets out the internal controls in place to mitigate financial risk and ensure that there is sufficient segregation of duties within the Finance Department.